sourcenetwork/vera/manual/faucet.md

 ## Security

 - For development and testing purposes only.
-- Uses hardcoded mnemonic from `scripts/faucet-key.json`.
+- Uses mnemonic from `scripts/faucet-key.json` that is copied into node config directory (e.g. `$HOME/.sourcehub/config`).
-- `/faucet/request` is limited to one request per address (i.e. 1000 $OPEN).
+- `/faucet/request` is limited to one request of 1,000 $OPEN per address.
-- `./scripts/faucet.sh` is not limited and can accept arbitrary amounts.
+- `./scripts/faucet.sh` is not limited and can be used to request arbitrary token amounts.